Blog, Physiotherapy

 1. Stability: The labrum deepens the glenoid socket, providing additional stability to the shoulder joint.
 It helps to maintain the proper alignment of the humeral head within the socket, reducing the risk of dislocation and subluxation.

-2. Load Transmission: During dynamic movements, such as throwing or lifting, the labrum distributes forces across the shoulder joint, reducing stress on the surrounding structures and minimizing the risk of injury.
+2. Load Transmission: During dynamic movements, such as throwing or lifting, the labrum distributes forces across the shoulder joint, reducing stress on the surrounding structures and minimising the risk of injury.

 3. Shock Absorption: The fibrocartilaginous composition of the labrum enables it to absorb shock and dissipate forces, protecting the articular cartilage and other joint structures from excessive wear and tear.